uchidalab/assignment/README.md

 We have uploaded tex_template.zip as a template (you can use another template if you like).

 ## Where to submit
-Please submit your paper to Hayashi (hayashi@ait.kyushu-u.ac.jp) by e-mail.
+Please submit your paper to weekly reports group's members who are in M2 (second year of master's program) or above via email or Slack.

 ## Reference materials for Google colab
 Reference materials for using deep learning in Google colaboratory are available in the References directory (created by Prof. Bise).